 You may also incur fees for withdrawing or transferring your funds.
 Think about how often you plan to trade and what resources you want access to when assessing the value of these fees at different companies.
 If your annual fee is high but you’ll save money on lower trading fees, it might be worth it.

-Similarly, if you don’t plan on trading very frequently, you might want to find a brokerage firm with low or no inactivity fees.
+Similarly, if you don’t intend to trade very frequently, you might want to find a brokerage firm with low or no inactivity fees.
 Be sure to do a full review of all costs involved to make sure you get the best value across the board for your specific needs.
 Otherwise, your trades could end up costing you money over time, rather than earning you money.

-Another deciding factor in finding a brokerage account is how much money you plan to initially invest.
+Another factor to consider when choosing a brokerage account is how much money you initially plan to invest.
 Some online brokerages have a minimum amount just to get started, often requiring at least a few thousand dollars.
 Others don’t have any minimum requirements.
 In either case, you may notice varying fees depending on how much you invest.

 Cash Account vs. Margin Account